JmpsWork/popfile-maker/docs.md

   * ``items`` - A list of items for this class.
     * ``itemname`` - The name of this item.
       * ``default`` - The default attributes of this item.
+      * ``default_add`` - A set of attributes and values which will always be added to a custom robot using this weapon.
       * ``whitelist_extend`` - Extend the whitelist of this weapon's slot with another attribute found within the corresponding attributes for this slot.
       * ``whitelist`` - Override the exisitng whitelist for this slot with a new list of attributes.
       * ``priority`` - A list of attribute names which will be chosen first over others when making a tfbot with this weapon.